vicllano/Holiday-requests-/README.md

 The web app will receive holiday requests from employees, store them in a MYSQL database, query all holiday request records and present them to employees for view and managers for approval.

-Description:

-Initialize the MYSQL database
-Create database Model pto_requests
-Define pto_requests table columns
-Create the database pto_requests table within the application context Create route decorators
-Accept an Employee's name and other holiday request details from the form on index.html Create variables from form inputs
-Assign variables to the database table
-If form input values are missing
-	return error and pass it to index.html
-If start_date is greater than end_date
-	return date_error and pass it to index.html
-If there is a problem adding to the database
-	return other_error and pass it to index.html
-Else
-	Push record to database
-	Return confirmation and pass it to submitted.html

-Query all records in database table, order by date_created and store it in all_requests Return all_requests and pass it into manager.html

-When a record's update button is clicked in manager.html pass the record's id to the url Query record from database with the id passed from the url and store it in update create variables from the data stored in update return variables and pass them into approvals.html When submit button is clicked assign update.status the new value from the form dropdown in approvals.html If there is a problem updating the database
-	return string message
-Else
-	Push updated record to database
-	Query all records in database table, order by date_created and store it in all_requests Return all_requests and confirmation and pass them into manager.html

-Query all records in database table, order by date_created and store it in request_status Return request_status and pass ir into request_status.html

 Pre-requisites:

 1. Requires access to MYSQL database.